wp-digital/wp-block-accordion/README.md

-# Block Accordion
+# Accordion Block

 ### Description

-List with titles and descriptions with optional links.
+List of items with title and content.

 ### Demo